 Most people think that a pool cover is too much of a hassle and not something that they want to invest in.
 Depending on where you live, a pool cover will be necessary.
 Pool covers keep debris out of the pool.
 Some of them actually can use the sunlight to warm the pool as well!

 4. Shock A Swimming Pool

 What in the world is shocking a swimming pool, you might ask.
-Basically it is adding a high amount of chlorine to the pool to kill bacteria that is living in the water.
+Basically, it is adding a high amount of chlorine to the pool to kill bacteria that are living in the water.
 You will want to do this after a bunch of neighborhood kids are in it, or after a pool party, and especially if you notice that your pool is getting cloudy.
 You will be able to know the correct amount of chlorine that is used for shocking the pool from your pool builder or the previous homeowners.

 5. Clean The Pool Deck

-Leaves, rocks and dirt on the deck will certainly end up in your pool at some point.
+Leaves, rocks, and dirt on the deck will certainly end up in your pool at some point.
 If you keep the deck clean, you probably won’t have as much debris in your pool to skim.